Wigner crystallization of electrons in a one-dimensional lattice: a condensation in the space of states

 We are not aware of any conclusive study on the phase transition nature of the Wigner crystallization, except for the work of Brascamp and Lieb on the $1d$ plasma in a neutralizing background~\cite{Lieb2002}.
-Here, we study the ground state of a system of spinless electrons interacting through a screened Coulomb potential in a lattice ring.
-By using analytical arguments, we demonstrate that, for any finite screening length, the Wigner crystallization is a QPT taking place at a finite critical value ${r_s}_\mathrm{c}$ of the parameter $r_s$.
-For ${r_s}_\mathrm{c}$ we provide rigorous upper and lower bounds, which can be cast in an analytical form in the limit of large screening length.
-The QPT that we find is of first order and falls within the class of condensations in the space of states introduced in~\cite{QPT}.
+Here, we study the ground state of a system of spinless electrons interacting through a screened $3d$ Coulomb potential in a lattice ring.
+By using analytical arguments, we demonstrate that, for any finite screening length, the Wigner crystallization is a QPT taking place at a finite critical value ${r_s}_{c}$ of the parameter $r_s$.
+For ${r_s}_{c}$ we provide rigorous upper and lower bounds, which can be cast in an analytical form in the limit of large screening length.
+The QPT that we find is of first order (according to Ehrenfest classification) and falls within the class of condensations in the space of states introduced in~\cite{QPT}.
 Demanding Monte Carlo (MC) simulations based on an advanced bias-free code~\cite{MC} allow to estimate a value of ${r_s}_{c}$, which is well within the rigorous bounds.
-Finally, we show that in the limit of infinite screening length (after the TDL), ${r_s}_\mathrm{c}\to 0^+$, confirming that a nonzero minimal screening is necessary to have a realistic physical picture.
+Finally, we show that, removing the screening after the $\TDlim$ has been taken, we have ${r_s}_{c}\to 0^+$, confirming that a nonzero minimal screening is necessary to have a realistic physical picture.

 We briefly recall the mechanism of first-order QPT of~\cite{QPT}.
-To be specific, let us consider a lattice model with $N$ sites and $N_\mathrm{p}$ particles described by a Hamiltonian
+To be specific, let us consider a lattice model with $N$ sites and $N_{p}$ particles described by a Hamiltonian

-where $K$ and $V$ are Hermitian non commuting operators, and $g$ a free dimensionless parameter, which, without loss of generality, can be taken to be non negative.
-Regardless of the details of $K$ and $V$, we represent $H$ in the eigenbasis of $V$.
-In such a case, it is natural to call $V$ the potential operator, and $K$ the hopping operator.
-To avoid trivial behaviors, we suppose that the eigenvalues of $K$ and $V$ scale linearly with the number of particles $N_\mathrm{p}$.
-Since in the two opposite limits $g\to 0$ and $g\to \infty$, the ground state (GS) of the system tends to the GS of $K$ and $V$, respectively, we may ask whether this transition occurs, in the TDL, via some kind of QPT taking place at an intermediate critical value $g_\mathrm{c}$ of $g$.
+where $K$ and $V$ are Hermitian noncommuting operators, and $g$ a free dimensionless parameter, which, without loss of generality, can be taken to be non-negative.
+Regardless of the details of $K$ and $V$, we represent $H$ in the eigenbasis of $V$ and it is natural to call $V$ the potential operator, and $K$ the hopping operator.
+To exclude trivial behaviors, we suppose that the eigenvalues of $K$ and $V$ scale linearly with the number of particles $N_{p}$.
+Since in the two opposite limits $g\to 0$ and $g\to \infty$, the GS of the system tends to the GS of $K$ and $V$, respectively, we wonder if, in the $\TDlim$, this transition occurs as a QPT taking place at some critical value $g_{c}$.